Replacement Roof Window Cost

 The average cost of replacing a roof window will vary depending on the type of roof window that needs replacing.
 For instance, prices range from £180 to £950 for top hung roof windows, £210 to £1100 for centre-pivot windows, £390 to £940 for conservation roof windows and £270 to £2710 for fixed and non-opening roof windows.

-Larger roof windows are more expensive, for example, balcony windows tend to cost around £2140 to £5460, while flat roof domes normally range from £825 to £1990.
+Larger roof window and skylight installation is more expensive, for example, balcony windows tend to cost around £2140 to £5460, while flat roof domes normally range from £825 to £1990.
 If you have walk-on roof windows that need replacing you should expect to pay anywhere from £1750 to £3630 and around £1070 to £2840 to install a roof lantern.

 What will the overall cost depend on?

-The cost of installing a roof window will also depend on a number of factors including the number of windows you need installing as well as the level of access to the roof and whether scaffolding is required – if so, the cost will increase.
+The cost of roof window and skylight installation will also depend on a number of factors including the number of windows you need installing as well as the level of access to the roof and whether scaffolding is required – if so, the cost will increase.
 The final cost will also vary for different-sized windows along with varying types of glazing and frame materials.

 Here are a few average costs for hiring someone to replace a roof window.
 This price includes the labour and material costs: